SEO Advice

 302 Redirects

 A 302 redirect is a temporary redirect.
 It indicates that the page has been moved temporarily and will return to its original URL.
 This type is useful when you’re updating or redesigning a page and want to maintain its SEO value during the interim.
 Like 301 redirects, 302 redirects pass the same level of link equity; however, 301s may offer a stronger canonicalization signal to Google spiders.
-A canonical tag tells search engines that the content it represents should be the version posted on search engine results pages (SERPs).
+A canonical tag tells search engines that the content it points to should be the version displayed on search engine results pages (SERPs).

 307 Redirects